SadyhaMiren/raisinghumanityschild/meditations/onbeingsurpassed.md

 but arrested development

-the child learns that growth costs love.
+the child learns that growth costs love
 that exceeding one’s origin
 requires either concealment
 or rupture